 The average age of the menopause is 51 but varies from 40 to 58.

-Menopause prior to 40 is called “premature ovarian failure” and needs investigation for underlying causes.
-The menopause between 40 and 44 is “early” and may need some investigation.
+Menopause prior to 40 is called ‘ Spontaneous Premature Ovarian Insufficiency‘ and needs investigation for underlying causes.
+The menopause between 40 and 44 is ‘early’ and may also need investigation.

 What are the symptoms of the menopause?